satoshipay/api/source/includes/_http.md

 ## Cross-Domain

+If you are serving digital goods from a different hostname the website containing SatoshiPay widget is served from, you need to work around the same-origin policy by adding these headers to your response:

 > Required Headers

 ```
 Access-Control-Allow-Origin: *
 Access-Control-Allow-Headers: X-Payment-Certificate
 ```

-If you are serving digital goods from a different hostname the website containing SatoshiPay widget is served from, you need to work around the same-origin policy by adding the headers on the right to your response.

 ## HTTP 402